 - There are 256,950 small businesses in Kansas that account for 99.1% of all businesses in the state.

-- There are 605,147 people employed by SMBs representing 50.5% of all employees in the state.
+- There are 605,147 people employed by SMBs, representing 50.5% of all employees in the state.

 - Self-employed individuals running incorporated businesses have a median income of $51,889.
 That’s $25,829 more than those running unincorporated businesses.

 - SMBs have access to economic development grants from the state.
 The goal of the grant is to provide gap financing to private businesses that retain or create permanent jobs in the state.
-The grant amount can vary from $35,000 to $750,000.
+The grant amount can range from $35,000 to $750,000.

 - There are 2,770 small firms in the export business.
 They are responsible for 25.6% of Kansas’ $10.2 billion worth of export revenue.

 - State law requires that every new Kansas LLC designates a Kansas registered agent that will be available during regular business hours at a physical address within the state.